 Course Insights Algebra is considered the gateway course to college and the foundation of math success.
 Without algebra, college success is unlikely.
 Algebra I is required for M-A graduation.
 Beyond that, algebra skills can significantly affect a student’s success in all their math classes, including calculus.
 Calculus teachers have a saying: “Many times when solving a calculus problem, the first step is calculus and the rest is all algebra.”
 Click here to view the possible pathways for 9th graders from Algebra I.

-M-A offers two levels of Geometry, enriched and benchmark.
+M-A offers two levels of Geometry, Enriched and Benchmark (College Prep.)
 Geometry Enriched is composed primarily of 9th graders.
 The class focuses on student discovery of geometry concepts and requires students to independently apply concepts to higher-level thinking tasks and problem-solving.
 Our enriched class prepares students for the rigor of AS Algebra II and the pathway to calculus.
 Geometry Benchmark is composed 9th, 10th and 11th graders.
 The class utilizes more direct instruction and guided practice strategies.
 Students who pass with a C or higher will move to Algebra II and the pathway to Pre-calculus or Statistics.

 M-A offers two options for the third year of math required for A-G eligibility: AS Algebra II and Algebra II.
 The prerequisite for AS Algebra II is a minimum of a B in geometry enriched, while Algebra II requires a C. AS Algebra II is intended primarily for sophomores and freshmen who intend to complete calculus.
-Algebra II is intended for seniors and juniors who have found math challenging but who still want rigorous preparation for college math courses.
+Algebra II is intended for seniors and juniors who want rigorous preparation for college math courses.
 Students should know these differences and prerequisites when enrolling in AS Algebra II or Algebra II.
 The math department strongly recommends that juniors and seniors enroll in Algebra II, not AS Algebra II.
 Juniors leaving Algebra II can take Statistics or Finite Math & Trigonometry, which will prepare them for Pre-calculus or other math courses required in college.